peejay-git/stalliona/README.md

 - Create and manage bounties with rewards in Stellar-based tokens (USDC, XLM, etc.)
 - Browse available bounties by category, rewards, and skills
 - Submit work for review and receive payments directly through smart contracts
-- User authentication via Stellar wallet (Freighter)
+- User authentication via Email, Google Auth, and Stellar wallet (Freighter)
 - Smart contract-based escrow and payment system
 - Dashboard for tracking created bounties and submissions